marialyk77/Airline_Flight_Delay/README.md

  > [!IMPORTANT]
  > Important to note that null values represent the absence of data (*in other words it is not known if there should have been a value*), which differs from an empty or blank entry (*Empty indicates that the absence of content is intentional*).

-The dataset contained 2 columns with Empty values:
+- 📝 **Data Completeness:** The dataset contained 2 columns with Empty values:

 ![image](https://github.com/user-attachments/assets/4df0cbce-96b9-4b21-84f1-8c6080d7af1a)